What is Proposition 8?

 The California law that lets you pay taxes on what your home is actually worth — not what the county thinks it's worth.

-In 1978, California voters passed two landmark property tax measures.
-Most people know about Proposition 13, passed in June, which caps how much your assessed value can increase each year (no more than 2%).
-But fewer people know about its counterpart, Proposition 8, passed that November.
+Proposition 8 is a 1978 California law that lets homeowners pay property taxes based on their home's current market value when it drops below the county's assessed value.
+Most people know about Proposition 13, passed in June of that year, which caps how much your assessed value can increase each year (no more than 2%).
+Prop 8 is its lesser-known counterpart, passed that November.

 Prop 8 works in the opposite direction.
 When your home's current market value drops below your assessed value — the Prop 13 base year value trended forward at up to 2% per year — you have the legal right to a temporary reassessment to the lower market value.